 the Directors confirm that:

-i) In preparation of the financial statements, the applicable
+i) In the preparation of the financial statements, the applicable

 accounting standards have been followed along with proper explanations

 ii) Appropriate accounting policies have been selected and applied

-consistently.
-Judgments and estimates made are reasonable
+notes to the accounts and judgments and estimates made are reasonable

 and prudent, so as to give a true and fair view of the state of affairs

-of the

-Company as on 31st December, 2013, and of the statement of
+of the company as on 31st December, 2014, and of the statement of

 profit and loss and cash flow of the company for the period ended 31st

 iii) Proper and sufficient care has been taken for the maintenance of